openfga/vscode-ext/README.md

 ### Running the Client

-- Run `npm install` in this folder.
+- Run `npm install` in the root directory.
 This installs all necessary npm modules.
-- Open VS Code on this folder.
+- Open the root directory in VS Code.
 - Press Ctrl+Shift+B to start compiling the client and server in [watch mode](https://code.visualstudio.com/docs/editor/tasks#:~:text=The%20first%20entry%20executes,the%20HelloWorld.js%20file.).
 - Switch to the Run and Debug View in the Sidebar (Ctrl+Shift+D).
 - Select `Launch Client` from the drop down (if it is not already).